BasileVu/AMT_project/README.md

 The purpose is to learn how multi-tier applications work and how to build them using Java EE and its various components (Servlets, JSPs, Beans, DAOs, DTOs,...) to produce a well-structured app.

 In this project, a user is able to create an account, login and see various informations about his account.
-A REST API can be used in order to do interact easily and quickly with the various informations stored in the database.
+A REST API, intended for admin purpose, can be used in order to do CRUD operations on the users.
+To illustrate an example of utilisation of the API, an admin page displaying all the users registered can be accessed when logged in.

 ## Deploying the app